sedos-project/organization/docs/visitor/model/results.md

-## Data based on the OEMOF model
+## Data based on the Oemof model

-The following diagrams are created out of the test data based on the OEMOF model with focus on the steel category.
+The following diagrams are created out of the test data based on the Oemof model with focus on the steel category.

 The diagram below describes the consumption of sec-inputs per year: